CatChenal/new_conda_env/README.md

 # A: A new env from an existing one...

 This (future) conda-forge package outputs a "lean" yaml either for an existing conda environment or for a new one when, for instance, a user wants to replicate an existing env but with a different kernel version.
-The "lean" qualifyer reflects both the smaller size of the yaml file: only the user-installed packages &mdash; and those listed in .condarc &mdash;) appear and the version-less listing of all dependencies - except for that of the (python) kernel.
+The "lean" qualifyer reflects both the smaller size of the yaml file: only the user-installed packages &mdash; and those listed in .condarc &mdash; appear and the version-less listing of all dependencies - except for that of the (python) kernel.

-* **Caveat:**
+* **Caveats:**
   - At the moment, python is the first (& only) kernel considered.
   - **There is no guarantee that the new environment is satisfiable** e.g. some packages in envA using python 3.x may not exist in envB using python 3.y.
-The statisfiability check is done by conda at the moment of installation.
-Unfortunately, there is no `-dry-run` option for `conda env create -f file.yml` (see [conda issue #7495](https://github.com/conda/conda/issues/7495)), so the user must be prepared for fatal errors at creation time.
+The statisfiability check is left to be done by conda at the moment of installation.
+Unfortunately, there is no `-dry-run` option for `conda env create -f file.yml` (see [conda issue #7495](https://github.com/conda/conda/issues/7495)), so the user must be prepared for possible fatal errors at creation time.

 # Use case (python kernel)